British Dance Bands

 1943 some Rhythm Club enthusiasts started playing their jazz at The Red Barn, Bexleyheath, Kent.
 George Webb's Dixielanders as jazz proper moved from the Ballroom Dance Bands to the Clubs (small group jam sessions) & then the Pubs (New Orleans Dixieland) ...
 British jazz found its roots moving back from the hot soloists in 1930s Big Band Swing (Bix Beiderbecke) to the ensembles of the 1920s New Orleans Style (Louis Armstrong).

-Jack Hylton (1892-1965) first recorded in 1921 and achieved commercial and popular success in the Paul Whiteman mould.
+Jack Hylton (1892-1965) first recorded in 1921 thru to 1940 and achieved commercial and popular success in the Paul Whiteman mould.
 Born in Great Lever, Bolton, the son of a mill worker and publican ...
 'The Commercial', Stalybridge.
 His first foray into performing was on piano in Rhyl as a 13 year old.
 He was band leading at 17 and moved on to play piano at the '400 Club' Bond Street and then joined up and became a Musical Director in the Army.
 Tommy Handley was his mate in WWI and they tried a double act, 'Two Entertainers & a Piano', long before the ITMA days.

 'Jackson Hylton' concentrated on music and he started transcribing Paul Whiteman records and in 1921 HMV recorded with the Queen's Hall Dance Orchestra (seven piece) using Hylton arrangements.
 Then six weeks later, Jack Hylton's Jazz Band and then as Jack Hylton and his Orchestra.